-ISO 9001 is an internationally recognized standard of quality.
+ISO 9001 is an internationally recognised standard of quality.
 It is used by many organisations as a way to prove it has a sufficiently robust and mature set of systems and procedures, which are being followed.
-The ISO 9001 seal is recognized as a strong indication of consistency and reliability.
+The ISO 9001 seal is recognised as a strong indication of consistency and reliability.

 Who uses ISO 9001?

 ISO 9001 is becoming a prerequisite for an ever-increasing number of state and federal government departments both within Australia and overseas.
 For Importers and exporters it is becoming an essential gauge of an established and reliable supplier.
 More and more governments overseas are using ISO 9001 as a form of regulation of importers.

 ISO 9001 is the basis for many industry standards, such as the Feed Ingredients And Additives Association (FIAAA) as well as FSSC 22000.
 Almost any and every type of business, from general manufacturing to flight training schools to accountancies and training organisations can become ISO 9001 certified.

 ISO 9001, whilst still complex, is far more straight forward from the ISO introduced to many organisations 20 years ago that required a full time consultant for multiple years.

 Through analysis of your strategic direction and a SWOT analysis of your markets and business, we are able to narrow the scope of your ISO certification to only what is required.
 Alternatively, we can write a fully integrated quality management system for multiple site use.

 At QMS Audits, the basic guide is “Document what you do, then do what you have documented”.
 We do our best not to change the processes that are already in place – but we will offer recommendations if we think a process is lacking and could be improved.